BetriuJaume/Deep-Recommenders/README.md

 Before going into a detailed analysis of these techniques we need to talk about the dataset and the preprocessing.

 # Dataset <a name="dataset"></a>
 Any data analysis system needs data to work with.
-Our dataset is downloaded from <a href="[?????](https://academictorrents.com/details/9b13183dc4d60676b773c9e2cd6de5e5542cee9a)" target=_blank>here</a>.
+Our dataset is downloaded from <a href="https://drive.google.com/file/d/1VkDcLGdOnvqKDR5AOYUBO-X3MvYZIdyA/view?usp=sharing" target=_blank>here</a>.
 After the initial preprocessing we have four columns of official data set used in the Netflix Prize competition.
 Each row contains <b>user id</b>, <b>movie id</b>, <b>rating</b> (from 1 to 5) and <b>timestamp</b> formatted as "Y/M/d" mark (1998-2005).
 This is basically a history register about user-movie interaction sorted by date, which is the minimum information required for CF models.
-However the original dataset has to be tuned before applied following many criterion which are explained in the next section.
+However, the original dataset has to be tuned before applying the criterions which are being explained on the next section.

 ## Preprocessing <a name="data_features"></a>
-The original dataset, real data extracted from real people, has to be splitted in data to train and data to test.
-Also it's recommended generate a validation test to finetune the parameters if working with deep learning models to improve the results.
-In order to compare the results obtained in every model it's mandatory work with the same train and test dataset.
+The original dataset, real data extracted from real people, has to be split in data to train and data to test.
+Also, it's recommended generate a validation test to fine tune the parameters if working with deep learning models to improve the results.
+In order to compare the results obtained in every model it is mandatory to work with the same train and test dataset.
-We have considerated the next statements before splitting:
+We have considered the next statements before splitting:
 - Reduce de size of the original dataset from 100M to a subset around 1M5 of samples.
 (A smaller amount of data speeds up the study process because it reduces the execution time)
 - Delete the samples which could generate noise.
 Users with less than 20 interactions and Movies with less than 5 interactions.
-This criterion are based on the results obtained in other studies that demonstrate good metrics.
+This criterion is based on the results obtained in other studies that demonstrate good metrics.
 - The timestamp mark has to be different in the same user samples.
 In our case, the timestamp only considered the date with no time, so if two movies are viewed the same day we couldn't know which has been the last if we have no time detail.
-This step is essential to split the data, because the test contains the last interacion of each user.
+This step is essential to split the data, because the test contains the last interaction of each user.
-- As the prediction of the recommender is about the next interaction of a user-movie the rating information contained in the dataset is considered as positive sample.
-Whatever if it's rated with 1 or 5, we only take in consideration the fact of interaction itself.
-(If a user-movie is not done it's because it didn't happen yet)
+- The recommender's prediction focuses on the next user-movie interaction, and in this context, the rating information from the dataset is treated as a positive sample.
+Whether a movie is rated with 1 or 5, the main consideration is the occurrence of the interaction itself.
+If a user-movie pair is not present in the dataset, it implies that the interaction has not taken place yet, and it remains to be predicted.
-- To reduce the volum of data we randomly suffle the samples and extract from them 1M5 of registers and the check that these samples meet the previous requirements.
+- To reduce the data volume, we employ a random shuffling process to rearrange the samples.
+From this shuffled dataset, we extract 1.5 million records and then verify that these extracted samples still meet the previous requirements.
-- The indexing is an important point, the data at this moment is scattered so we will reindex the users (from 0 to ..) and the movies (from 0 to ..) adding an offset because of redundancy in future process.
+- The indexing is an important point, the data at this moment is scattered, so we will re index the users (from 0 to 7795) and the movies (from 0 to 10295) adding an offset because of redundancy in future process.
-- After all these steps, we will only use user and movie ids, so timestamp can be deleted as well.
+- After all these steps, we will only use user and movie IDs, so timestamp can be deleted as well.

 So finally we obtained a dataset with 1.154.533 rows, with 7795 users and 10295 movies.